doswelleth-zz/lambda-house-weekly/weird.md

 #### Primitives

-- Code that outputs biological life to “Beings”
+- Function that outputs biological life to “Beings”

 - Redefine death as a “Transition Display Module”